ArctiqTeam/2RHV_POC/README.md

 # 2RHV_POC
 a POC build of 2 RHV/oVirt (v4.1) servers, all orchestrated by Ansible

+_(Designed to run in Ansible 'Core'/ open-source or Red Hat supported Ansible Engine)_

 Files:
 * bld-glstr.yml	-- to build a gluster pool.
 * bld-rhv.yml	-- to build a RHV/oVirt self-hosted hypervisor